valmaev/antforce/README.md

 ## Delivery

-AntForce delivered through [JFrog Cloud](https://aquiva.jfrog.io/artifactory/maven-salesforce/com/aquivalabs/force/ant/antforce).
+AntForce delivered through [MyGet](https://www.myget.org/feed/aquiva-salesforce/package/maven/com.aquivalabs.force.ant/antforce).
 It means that:

 - you don't need to store any build-related .jar-files inside your repo!
 - you can use dependency manager such as [Apache Ivy](https://ant.apache.org/ivy) to download AntForce right in process of your project's build.